Squeezed bispectrum and one-loop corrections in transient constant-roll inflation: Conclusions

-Recently, the one-loop corrections in the \ac{PBH} production from the transient ultra slow-roll inflation~\cite{Kristiano:2022maq,Kristiano:2023scm,Riotto:2023hoz,Riotto:2023gpm,Choudhury:2023vuj,Choudhury:2023jlt,Choudhury:2023rks,Firouzjahi:2023aum} and the resonance model~\cite{Inomata:2022yte} have been extensively explored, and it has been actively debated whether the perturbativity requirement rules out the \ac{PBH} production in canonical single-field inflation.
-Our results show that the \ac{PBH} production from the transient constant-roll inflation is not prohibited from the perturbativity requirement at least on the one-loop corrections originating from $\dot\eta$ term in the cubic action.
-However, we reiterate that in the present paper we focused on particular terms of the one-loop corrections, which are often regarded as a dominant term in the literature.
+Recently, the one-loop corrections in the \ac{PBH} production from the transient ultra slow-roll inflation~\cite{Kristiano:2022maq,Kristiano:2023scm,Riotto:2023hoz,Riotto:2023gpm,Choudhury:2023vuj,Choudhury:2023jlt,Choudhury:2023rks,Firouzjahi:2023aum,Firouzjahi:2023ahg} and the resonance model~\cite{Inomata:2022yte} have been extensively explored, and it has been actively debated whether the perturbativity requirement rules out the \ac{PBH} production in canonical single-field inflation.
+Our results show that the \ac{PBH} production from the transient constant-roll inflation is not prohibited from the perturbativity requirement at least on the one-loop corrections originating from $\dot\eta$ term in the cubic action.\footnote{Refs.~\cite{Firouzjahi:2023aum,Firouzjahi:2023ahg} show that smooth transitions between slow-roll and ultra slow-roll phases can reduce the loop correction as another counterexample.} However, we reiterate that in the present paper, we focused on particular terms of the one-loop corrections, which are often regarded as a dominant term in the literature.
 Other one-loop terms may or may not contribute in the transient constant-roll inflation.
 It requires a careful study to take into account all the relevant one-loop terms, which we leave for future work.

 \acknowledgments We thank Ryo Saito, Takahiro Terada, and Junsei Tokuda for their helpful discussions.
 This work was supported by Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research (KAKENHI) Grant No.~JP22K03639 (H.M.) and No.~JP21K13918 (Y.T.).